 "They need the hope from every area: not just in the school stuff and not just in sports, not just in things that people [recognize]," said Johnson.
 "Meek's Hope won't determine what category somebody has to be in -- it's from every different angle and I think that's the best thing about the word "hope"."

 The fundamental importance of staying active

-One of those angles that Johnson has chosen to address is the health aspect, particularly with keeping youth active.
-With many of those schools described as persistently underachieving choosing to eliminate recess and physical education in favor of instructional time, on far too many occasions the most disadvantaged youth in our society are simultaneously denied the benefits - educational and otherwise - of a healthy diet, lifestyle, and living environment.
+One of those angles that Johnson has chosen to address is the health, particularly with keeping youth active.
+With many of the schools described as persistently underachieving choosing to eliminate recess and physical education in favor of instructional time, on far too many occasions the most disadvantaged youth in our society are simultaneously denied the benefits -- educational and otherwise -- of a healthy diet, lifestyle, and living environment.
 Among the many negative youth development outcomes of such a situation is childhood obesity, something that is preventable with the right opportunities for children to stay healthy.